Transition from population- to coherence-dominated nondiffusive thermal transport: Numerical Results

 In \LZO, populations and coherences both contribute significantly to the thermal conductivity in the bulk.
 The population contribution mainly stems from a few long mean free path acoustic phonon modes close to the Brillouin zone center in the static case.
 As the grating period is reduced, these modes are suppressed and the population contribution to the thermal conductivity drops quickly, starting at around 10\,\textmu m.
-The coherence contribution is more evenly distributed across the phonon spectrum; many more modes contribute and their effective mean free paths are shorter.
-As a result, the onset of the suppression of the coherences via size-effect filtering does not start until around 50\,nm.
+Interpreting size-induced suppression of coherences requires recognizing that coherences are not associated with a single-mode mean free path.
+Instead, their contribution is controlled by a mode-pair coherence propagation length, which is set by a combination of finite lifetimes and frequency mismatch between the participating modes.
+In practice, our WTE results show that for the materials and conditions considered here, coherence contributions remain largely unchanged as the grating period is reduced, until suppression becomes apparent only for periods around 50\,nm.

 The results for room temperature and 700\,K are shown in Fig.~\ref{fig:reproduction}\,b.
 Note that the onset of the size effect shifts to smaller grating periods at higher temperatures as phonon mean free paths decrease with increasing temperature.
 In \CPB, the phonon mean free paths of the zone-center acoustic modes are only an order of magnitude larger than the mean free paths of higher-frequency modes~\cite{simoncelli2022wigner}.
 Size effects start to appear on the scale of 50\,nm for both populations and coherences.
 With extreme ultraviolet thermal grating techniques reaching grating periods in the sub-50\,nm regime, these size effects are experimentally accessible~\cite{bencivenga2015fourwave,chergui2023progress}.

 Having investigated thermal conductivities and size effects under static conditions, we now move on to dynamical thermal conductivities.
 From molecular dynamics simulations~\cite{volz2001thermal} and linearized BTE calculations~\cite{chaput2013direct}, it is understood that the population thermal conductivity is strongly suppressed as the excitation frequency approaches the material's phonon lifetimes.